I don’t mean to brag, but it is necessary to show that I have some results behind what I am going to explain (so that you might pay attention more!).

 I won at several international competitions for performance.

-To name a few of 1st prize: New York Talent contest (for the final round, I mixed cooking and dancing in an unique way); Halloween contest in performaing arts’ department of American university (injured Samurai/ break dancer with hand-made costume); Asian regional PPT presentation contest (all the slide was my drawing without texts with 5,000 USD award); street dance contests in Mongolia and Japan, etc.
+To name a few of 1st prize: New York Talent contest (for the final round, I mixed cooking and dancing in an unique way); Halloween contest in performaing arts’ department of American university (injured Samurai/ break dancer with hand-made costume); Asia and Pacific regional PPT presentation contest (all the slide was my drawing without texts with story telling, which got me 5,000 USD award); street dance contests in Mongolia, the US, and Japan, etc.

 Am I naturally very talented on performance?
 No.

 Am I physically gifted?
-Not at all (I was a fat boy without physical and discipline).
+Not at all (I was a fat boy without physical skill and discipline).